Tejas1510/Hacking-Scripts/Python/WebsiteStatusChecker/README.md

 # Website Status Checker

-This script returns the status of a given website or webpage based on response code.
+This script returns the status of a given website or webpage based on response status code.

 ## Steps to make it run